 More States Should Follow Suit

-This is the first state I’ve heard of that offers an official veterans ID card, though some states will place a notation on state issued ID cards like driver’s licenses or state issued ID cards.
+This is the first state I’ve heard of that offers an official veterans ID card, though most states will place a notation on state issued ID cards like driver’s licenses or state issued ID cards.
 Some local governments also issue military ID cards good for discounts at local businesses.
 But there needs to be a better system adopted nationwide.

 I’m sure I don’t speak for myself when I say that I would love to see all states adopt this policy, or at the minimum, include a military veterans endorsement or logo on state driver’s licenses or ID cards.
 A national ID card for veterans would also be a welcome policy.
 The logistics are set up for states to easily issue ID cards or endorse driver’s licenses, so that may be the easiest to implement.